 7 Benefits of Visual Art and Photography in Healthcare

-– If you had to spend one hour in a waiting room, which one would make you feel better: an empty white wall or a wall enhanced by vibrant digital canvases?
+– If you had to spend one hour in a waiting room, which one would make you feel better: the one with empty white walls or the one with the walls enhanced by by vibrant digital canvases?

 Art has always been a medium for expression, interaction and promotion of social, behavioral, psychological and physiological health.